 In section 5, we will show that a key element which distinguishes Peels’s proposal (following Velleman’s) from Winters’s and Johnston’s is that the subject S knows that the belief which she will voluntarily acquire is self-fulfilling, and that this knowledge provides S with sufficient justification for choosing the belief in question and not only retrospectively but also in advance.
 This proposal was met with criticism by Gregory Antill, who challenged the justificatory weight which this prospect of self-fulfillment can have.
 According to Antill, for a subject to be justified both for acquiring p and for acquiring not-p, she should have evidence that both p and not-p are true, which is impossible.
 On the contrary, our strategy will be to point out that even if we grant Peels that anticipatory knowledge of the self-fulfilling character of a belief provides S with justification for acquiring the belief (which is our second key concession), S’s possession of such a justification for her belief turns out to be a poisoned chalice.
 We will argue that precisely because S already has at t0, before forming the belief that p, exactly the same justification for p which she will have when forming the belief at t1 (and which does not exclude the possibility that not-p is the case), it is not clear what it even means to claim that S has at t1 a belief which she does not have at t0.
-In other words: if the cognitive perspectives of a subject in two different moments are identical, there is no reason to claim that the beliefs the subject has at one moment are different from those she has at the other., meaning that, when held, it is probably true.
-This would provide S with a justification for her belief, and not only retrospectively but alsoIn section 9, we will see, however, that S’s possession of a justification for her belief, provided by the safety of the belief in question, turns out to be a poisoned chalice.
+In other words: if the cognitive perspectives of a subject in two different moments are identical, there is no reason to claim that the beliefs the subject has at one moment are different from those she has at the other.

+In section 6,

+In section 7, we will first introduce the doubt raised by Peels’s proposal: whether, in a way similar to what we see in Winters, his proposal only succeeds at showing that a belief could be sustained by truth-oriented considerations, but does not make it clear how the belief could even be acquired.

+In section 8, we will introduce a further element in Peels’s strategy which, prima facie, seems to counter the accusation that S’s attitude before obtaining evidence cannot be viewed as one of belief.
+Peels, in a line previously explored by Velleman, argues that S can know that the belief she is going to acquire is safe, meaning that, when held, it is probably true.
+This would provide S with a justification for her belief, and not only retrospectively but also-a belief such that, when held, it is probably true.
+This would provide S with a justification for her belief, and not only retrospectively but in advance.

+In section 9, we will see, however, that S’s possession of a justification for her belief, provided by the safety of the belief in question, turns out to be a poisoned chalice.
 We will argue that precisely because S already has at t0, before forming the belief that p, exactly the same justification for p which she will have at t1, it is not clear what it even means to claim that S has at t1 a belief which she does not have at t0.
 In other words: if the cognitive perspectives of a subject in two different moments are identical, there is no reason to claim that the beliefs the subject has at one moment are different from those she has at the other.

 Historical framework of the problem: Pascal and Hume